Configure your initial deployment of vRealize Operations Manager based on anticipated usage.

 Analytics nodes consist of master nodes, master replica nodes, and data nodes.

-For enterprise deployments of vRealize Operations Manager, deploy all nodes as medium or large deployments, depending on your available resources.
+For enterprise deployments of vRealize Operations Manager, deploy all nodes as large or extra large deployments, depending on your available resources.

 Scaling Vertically by Adding Resources